EU Leaders Wrestle With Orban Over Ukraine Support - UrduPoint

 Critics have accused the Hungarian leader of holding Kyiv's survival hostage in a bid to force Brussels to release billions of euros of EU funds frozen over a rule of law dispute.

-In what some saw as a last-minute concession the EU's executive, the European Commission, agreed on Wednesday to unblock 10 billion euros of that cash.
+In what some saw as a last-minute concession the European Commission, the EU's executive, agreed on Wednesday to unblock 10 billion euros of that cash.

 The right-wing veteran warned opening accession talks with Ukraine would be a "terrible mistake" and that he would not budge.

+Russia fired a fresh wave of missiles at Kyiv on Wednesday, wounding dozens of people in its most damaging attack on the capital in months.

+Another strike early on Thursday wounded another 11 in the southern Odesa region, emergency services said.

-"I'm not that optimistic, having talked to Viktor Orban about these issues," Estonia's Prime Minister Kaja Kallas said on the eve of the meeting.
+"I'm not that optimistic, having talked to Viktor Orban about these issues," Estonia's Prime Minister Kaja Kallas said on the eve of the summit.

 The Baltic leader said the focus was on getting the "plan A" across the line rather than the EU's other 26 countries having to find the money for Kyiv.